What Are Warts?

 - Salicylic acid preparations, which dissolve the protein (keratin) that makes up the wart and the thick layer of skin that covers it.
 It comes in gels, pads, drops and plasters and takes 4 to 6 weeks to eradicate the warts.

+Our Carrollwood office offers CellFX to clear bumps or growths known as lesions, most commonly warts.
 If self-treatments don’t work after a period of about 4 to 12 weeks, contact our dermatologist.
-We’ll assess your warts and recommend the best option.
+We will assess and recommend the best option.

 Always contact the dermatologist if a wart is causing pain, changes in color or appearance and for all genital warts.